datalad-handbook/book/docs/basics/101-136-filesystem.rst

       $ git reset --hard HEAD~1
       $ datalad status

-   Now we're checking out how to rename files and commit this operation using only Git:
+   Now we are checking out how to rename files and commit this operation using only Git:
    A Git-specific way to rename files is the ``git mv`` command: